 How you integrate your CMS and DAM depends on the technical capabilities of the systems used.
 But the organization’s operating procedures are more crucial here – you should think about what your exact requirements are and how the teams responsible for DAM and CMS best work together.

 If you want to send assets to your CMS as a copy or link to your DAM then there are technical capabilities to consider but so its the decision of where images should be edited.
 Are images in your DAM already processed to the final version that they should appear as in in articles?
 In that case, it is advisable to hand over the asset link to avoid unnecessary duplicates.
 Do you want to leave it up to the web editors to determine the image section themselves?
 In that case you will require the images as an asset copy in the CMS.

 The success of an integration does not only depend on the technical implementation, but also on the preparation, support and post-processing.
 Therefore, look for an experienced partner for your DAM-CMS integration project.
 Canto SaaS integrates WordPress and DAM right out of the box.

 Let’s quickly recap: The difference between content management and digital asset management is the purpose of both systems.
 CMS are used for the publication of editorial content.
 DAM is a technology to organize digital media files.
 Via an integration, CMS and DAM increase their efficiency and make it easier for teams to improve their digital workflows.

-There are different technical solutions fort the integration.
+There are different technical solutions for the integration, but it’s vital to learn what is digital asset management and how it integrates with other systems .
 The most important thing should always be your individual requirements – how should digital work be conducted in your organization?
-Organizations that utilize a CMS get a better overview of photos, illustrations and videos with a DAM system – and profit from being able to communicate more efficiently via several channels.
+Organizations use a DAM and CMS integration get a better overview of photos, illustrations and videos as well as communicate more efficiently across channels.